 The pious fraud about the "achievement gap" is more than just bunk social science and bad policy; it is harming the interests of good students.
 "Underrepresented" students are not going to improve their performance in a way that justifies the cost imposed on good students.

-By eliminating honors classes, schools are destroying something of value in a futile quest to produce results that some refuse to produce.
+By eliminating honors classes, schools are destroying something of value in a futile quest to produce elusive results.

 John Bennett (MA, University of Chicago, MAPSS '07) is a law student at Emory University and writer living in Atlanta, GA.